Incredible Michigan Road Trip - Guide to Grand Haven, Muskegon and Ludington

 Grand Haven Chamber of Commerce: 1 S Harbor Dr # 4A, Grand Haven, MI 49417

-Who's up for some wine tasting?
-Try the wineries listed below for a great afternoon of trying new wines and the flavor of the region!
+Who's up for some wine tasting on your Michigan road trip?
+Try the Grand Haven wineries listed below for a great afternoon of trying new wines and the flavor of the region!